-So, why are there more innovative leaders among reinsurers as well as health and auto insurers?
+So, why are there more innovative leaders in the U.S. among reinsurers as well as health and auto insurers?
 The 3 reasons it narrowed down to are their simplicity of underwriting and claims demands.
-Many of them are start-ups and hence have fewer legacy problems and allows for a more innovative culture.
+Many of them are start-ups and hence have fewer legacy problems and allow for a more innovative culture.
 They have also entered into partnerships with InsurTech intermediaries to attract more business quickly.

 How technology is reshaping insurance operations

 Digital-first companies have been able to shrink their expense ratios by almost 40% of the traditional carriers.
 Technologies such as automation, big-data analytics, and digital applications are transforming operations.
 The increased advances in AI have provided the impetus to automate complicated tasks and not the least of these is answering customer queries.
 The flexibility provided by these applications are also allowing customers to serve themselves during the underwriting, servicing, and claims processes